• Skip to primary navigation

 The River Market District is one place that you can’t miss when visiting for a weekend in Little Rock.
 The River Market is indoors and opens year-round with a number of small shops, food stalls, and tables selling local goods.
 This is a great place to get something for lunch and eat at a variety of locally-owned food stalls.
 Outside of the building, there is an area for live music, movie showings, and expos which are common to find nightly in the late spring-early fall.

-If the weather is nice, I recommend walking along the Arkansas River Trail which is beautifully set by the Arkansas River and has a number of parks, bridges, art installments, and other scenic viewing spaces.
+If the weather is nice, I recommend walking along the Arkansas River Trail which is beautifully set by the Arkansas River and has many parks, bridges, art installments, and other scenic viewing spaces.

 If you are walking in the River Market District along the Arkansas River Trail you’re sure to stumble upon Vogel Schwartz Sculpture Park.
 Some of the sculptures are abstract, others easy to define but it makes for a unique scavenger hunt to find sculptures all along the riverside big and small!